-In the event that in the judgment of the Academy conditions for European travel are desirable and safe, each student awarded a First Cresson Traveling Scholarship must leave for Europe on or before June 15th of the year of award; otherwise the scholarship is revoked.
-A period of at least 90 days in Europe must be accounted for in the financial and itinerary report which is required for filing in the office of the Curator before the first day of November following the award.
-Each student awarded a Second Cresson Traveling Scholarship is granted the privilege of using the credit for travel (\$900.00) any time within two years and four months of the receipt of the award.
-The \$200.00 credit for tuition, however, must be used within the year following the award.
+Every student awarded a First Cresson Traveling Scholarship must leave for Europe on or before June 15th of the year of award; otherwise the scholarship is revoked.
+A period of at least 90 days in Europe must be accounted for in the financial and itinerary report which is required for filing in the office of the Curator before the first day of December following the award.

+In the case of a second Cresson Traveling Scholarship, the student is granted the privilege of using the credit for travel (\$900.00) any time within two years and four months of the receipt of the award.
+The \$200.00 credit for truition, however, must be used within the year following the award.
 The financial and itinerary report covering the period of at least 90 days in Europe is also obligatory upon them and must be filed at the Curator's office within six weeks of their return to America.